SahinLale/Regularized_SMD/README.md

 ## References

 [1] Azizan, Navid, Sahin Lale, and Babak Hassibi.
 "Explicit Regularization via Regularizer Mirror Descent."
 (2022) [[arXiv]](https://arxiv.org/abs/2202.10788)
-*An earlier version of this work was presented at the ICML 2020 Workshop on Overparametrization as a spotlight talk.
+*An earlier version of this work was presented at the ICML 2021 Workshop on Overparameterization as a spotlight talk.

 ## Citation